mattrob333/markdown_website/posts/The LangChain Multi-Agent System Manual.md

 * **b.
 Agent Supervisor:** One agent acts as a manager, delegating tasks to other agents and coordinating their efforts.
 * **c.
 Hierarchical Agent Teams:** Agents are organized into teams, with each team having its own supervisor and area of responsibility.

-## IV.
+## ⚙️⚙️IV.
 Flowwise: No-Code Development for AI Agents

 **1. Introducing Flowwise: A User-Friendly Approach**